 (a)(1) No person may commit any act tending to distract the attention of the Council from the business before it.

-(2) No person may engage in loud, threatening, or abusive language, or disruptive conduct in the John A. Wilson Buildingwith the intent or effect of impeding or disrupting the orderly conduct of business in the building.
+(2) No person may engage in loud, threatening, or abusive language, or disruptive conduct in the John A. Wilson Building or on any virtual platform with the intent or effect of impeding or disrupting the orderly conduct of business.

 (b) The Chairman shall maintain order during a meeting.
 If the Chairman determines that the removal of a person other than a Councilmember is necessary to maintain order, after warning the person, the Chairman may order the removal of the person.